 Software updates are a constant in your life.
 You probably update your Mac or Windows PC’s operating system regularly.
 Plus there are updated anti-virus definitions, Microsoft Office updates, updates to apps on your phone, etc. We’ve all just gotten used to the fact that software is something that needs updates to fix bugs, add functionality or patch security vulnerabilities.
 And WordPress Websites are no different.
 WordPress is a software platform that just happens to run on your web server instead of a physical machine in your office or a phone in your pocket.

 Since the release of version 2.1, WordPress has put itself on a schedule to put out new feature releases every 3 to 4 months.
 In addition there are always a number of security and maintenance releases throughout the year.
-Over the past three years, this has translated into an average of 3 version updates and 6 security and maintenance releases per year.
+Over the past several years, this has translated into an average of 2-3 version updates and 7 security and maintenance releases per year.

 - 2015 – Versions 4.2, 4.3 and 4.5 plus 7 security and maintenance releases